Derrintony

 Road at Derrintony townland, Tomregan, County Fermanagh, Northern Ireland, heading northwards.

 Derrintony is a townland in the Civil Parish of Tomregan, Barony of Knockninny, County Fermanagh, Northern Ireland.

 Etymology

-The townland name is an anglicisation of the Gaelic placename "Doire an Tonnaigh" which means 'The Oakwood of the Rampart'.
-The oldest surviving mention of the name is in a grant dated 15 October 1610 where it is spelt 'Derrenteine'.
-Spellings in later grants are 1612 - Derrintory; 1629 – Derrenteine.
+The townland name is an anglicisation of the Gaelic placename Doire an Tonnaigh, which means 'The Oakwood of the Rampart'.
+The oldest surviving mention of the name is in a grant dated 15 October 1610 where it is spelt Derrenteine.
+Spellings in later grants are Derrintory (1612) and Derrenteine (1629).
 Ambrose Leet's 1814 Directory spells the name as Derrintunny.

 Geography

 It is bounded on the north by Drumshimuck townland, on the east by Drumany More and Derryart townlands, on the south by Garvary townland and on the west by Aghindisert, Gortaree and Aghintra townlands.
 Its chief geographical features are the Duvoge River and a drumlin hill reaching 70 metres above sea level.
 The townland is traversed by Derrintony Lane.
 Derrintony covers an area of 148 statute acres.